AndyRN/devacumen/_posts/2016-05-14-my-current-desktop-pc-build.md

 <b><a href="http://www.corsair.com/en-gb/obsidian-series-350d-micro-atx-pc-case">Corsair 350D Micro ATX</a></b>

 My first venture into the Micro ATX world.
 It's a lot tidier not having my PC take up so much space next to my desk.
 Also, it's so much easier move around or pack into the car.
-On top of that, the simple & clean design of this compact case comes across satisfyingly mature.
+On top of that, the simple & clean design of this compact case comes is perfect.

 ## Motherboard